mxagar/statistics_with_python_coursera/README.md

 - [Cheatsheet for SciPy](https://www.datacamp.com/community/blog/python-scipy-cheat-sheet#gs.JDSg3OI)
 - [Cheatsheet for Matplotlib](https://www.datacamp.com/community/blog/python-matplotlib-cheat-sheet#gs.uEKySpY)

-TODOs:
+In my case, the Coursera Specialization did not bring so much; I learned how to apply some statistical data analysis with pandas and python, since I had more experience with R, regarding statistics. **However, concerning the theory, my notes contained in the following file are much more useful**:

+`Statistical_Analysis_Notes.pdf`

+#### TODOs

-- Move my old notes on statistics to here.
+[x] Move my old notes on statistics to here.
-- Add a summary notebook on statistics based on these two Medium articles
+[ ] Add a summary notebook on statistics based on these two Medium articles
   - [Statistics 1](https://medium.com/@jonathan-hui/statistics-i-in-data-science-machine-learning-40444379dd43)
   - [Statistics 2](https://jonathan-hui.medium.com/statistics-ii-in-data-science-machine-learning-d3daad84dae4)